scaleoutsystems/digital-pathology-tutorial/README.md

 # Acute Myeloid Leukemia classification using a federated Convolutional Neural Network

-The purpose of this tutorial is to explore the key features of FEDn and STACKn through a use-case in digital pathology.
-We will:
+The purpose of this workshop is to explore the possibilities of federate learning (FL) through a realistic use-case in digital pathology.
+We will work with a scenario where a public research dataset is partitioned into a number of subsets, where each subset would corresponds to private data on one hostipital/clinic.
+We will then use FEDn and STACKn to:

-1. Train a model on data from one clinic.
+1. Train a model on data from one clinic (the model one client can obtain in isolation).
-2. Serve the model in production using Tensorflow Serving.
-3. Export the weights in the pre-trained network for use as a seed model in a FEDn federation.
+2. Export the weights in the pre-trained network for use as a seed model in a FEDn federation.
-4. Deploy a FEDn network, configure local clients, and try to improve the model using federated learning.
+3. Deploy a FEDn network, configure local clients, and try to improve the model using federated learning.
+4. (Optionally) Deploy the model in production.
+5. (Optionally) Deploy a simplistic app that lets a pathologist use it to classify images from a browser interface.

 The local datasets used for each site/clinic/client are created by partitioning a publicly available dataset.
-If you are doing the tutorial as part of an instructor-led workshop, you will take the role of a client setting up a local data node on your own local hardware and join a federation that is deployed by the instructor.
+If you are doing the workshop led by an instructor, you will take the role of a client setting up a local data node on your own local hardware and join a federation that is deployed by the instructor.
 You will receive additional instructions for how to obtain your data partition, as well as the configuration file needed to attach to the federation.

-If you are doing the tutorial on your own, you need access to a working deployment of [STACKn](https://github.com/scaleoutsystems/stackn) to do the model serving part of the tutorial.
-The federated learning part can be completed using a deployed [FEDn network](https://github.com/scaleoutsystems/fedn).
-You will need to download the raw data and prepare your own data partitions (see instructions below).
+If you are doing the tutorial on your own, you need access to a working deployment of [STACKn](https://github.com/scaleoutsystems/stackn) to do the model and app serving part of the tutorial (Steps 4,5).
+The federated learning part (1,2,3) can be completed with a deployed [FEDn network](https://github.com/scaleoutsystems/fedn).
+You will also need to download the raw data and prepare your own data partitions (see instructions below).
 The data download can take up to a few hours depending on your network connection.

 ## The model

-This model we will work with is a lighter version of the model developed for the Acute Myeloid Leukemia (AML) classification problem in [[1]](#1).
-Compared to the original work, here the Convolutional Neural Network (CNN) is slightly simplified, and the images are downssampled in order to reduce the computation time and resources.
-This tutorial can be completed without access to GPU resources.
+This model we will work with is a slimmed down version of the model developed for the Acute Myeloid Leukemia (AML) classification problem in [[1]](#1).
+Compared to the original work, here the Convolutional Neural Network (CNN) is slightly simplified, and the images are downssampled in order to reduce the computation time and resources, so that the tutorial can be completed without access to GPU resources (a normal Linux or OSX laptop should be enough in most circumstances).

 The purpose of the model is, as described by the original authors: